orllewin/DartWhen/README.md

 ## Expression

-Dart's switch can't current be used as an expression, DartWhen can though:
+Dart's switch can't currently be used as an expression, DartWhen can though:

 ```
 var y = when(x, {